USA Gymnastics declares bankruptcy in wake of sex abuse scandal

 Facing a mountain of lawsuits over the Larry Nassar sexual abuse scandal, USA Gymnastics filed for bankruptcy Wednesday.

-The beleaguered organization has been beset by financial struggles, leadership turnover and arrests as it has sought to contain a scandal sparked by Nassar, the longtime team doctor accused of molesting hundreds of young women and girls.
+The beleaguered organization has been beset by financial struggles and leadership turnover as it has sought to contain a scandal sparked by Nassar, the longtime team doctor accused of molesting hundreds of young women and girls.

-"We owe it to the survivors to resolve, fully and finally, claims based on the horrific acts of the past and, through this process, seek to expedite resolution and help them move forward," said Kathryn Carson, who was recently elected chair of the USA Gymnastics Board of Directors.

-Lawyer John Manly, who represents 180 alleged victims of Nassar, called the bankruptcy filing the "inevitable result of the inability of this organization to meet its core responsibility of protecting its athlete members from abuse."
+USA Gymnastics said it is currently facing 100 lawsuits representing more than 350 Nassar victims around the country.

+By filing for bankruptcy, the organization is able to put on hold all litigation, including ongoing discovery and depositions of key figures, multiple sources told NBC News.

 US Olympic Committee moves to revoke USA Gymnastics' statusNov.
 6, 201800:35

+The organization is "not looking to close its doors," Carson added in a phone call with reporters.

+But lawyer John Manly, who represents 180 alleged victims of Nassar, said the legal move will block the victims' "ongoing efforts to discover the truth about who at USA Gymnastics and the U.S. Olympic Committee knew about Nassar’s criminal conduct and failed to stop it."

-"The leadership of USA Gymnastics has proven itself to be both morally and financially bankrupt," Manly added.
+"The leadership of USA Gymnastics has proven itself to be both morally and financially bankrupt," Manly said.
 "They have inflicted and continue to inflict unimaginable pain on survivors and their families."

+The organization has lost many of its sponsors over its handling of the Nassar scandal, including Proctor and Gamble, Kellogg and AT&T. According to a 2017 tax filing, USA Gymnastics' revenue dropped 26% from the previous year.

+The U.S. Olympic Committee, which has started the process of revoking USA Gymnastics' status as the sports' governing body, said it is reviewing the filing.
+"Financial stability and viability are essential for a national governing body to operate in the best interests of the athletes," said spokesman Patrick Sandusky.

 Nassar, who also worked for Michigan State University, was sentenced in January to up to 125 years in prison after he pleaded guilty to molesting 10 girls.